Brand Name Apo-Salvent Common Name salbutamol tablet

 What form(s) does this medication come in?

-Each light purple, round, flat-faced, bevelled-edged tablet, scored and engraved "APO" over "2" on one side, contains salbutamol sulfate equal to 2 mg of salbutamol.
-Nonmedicinal ingredients: lactose, microcrystalline cellulose, cornstarch, magnesium stearate, D&C Red No. 30 Aluminum Lake, and ferric-ferrous oxide.
+Each light purple, round, flat-faced, bevel-edged tablet, scored and engraved "APO" over "2" on one side, contains salbutamol sulfate equal to 2 mg of salbutamol.
+Nonmedicinal ingredients: lactose, microcrystalline cellulose, cornstarch, magnesium stearate, D&C Red No. 30, and ferric-ferrous oxide.

-Each light purple, round, flat-faced, bevelled-edged tablet, scored and engraved "APO" over "4" on one side, contains salbutamol sulfate equal to 4 mg of salbutamol.
-Nonmedicinal ingredients: lactose, microcrystalline cellulose, cornstarch, magnesium stearate, D&C Red No. 30 Aluminum Lake, and ferric-ferrous oxide.
+Each light purple, round, flat-faced, bevel-edged tablet, scored and engraved "APO" over "4" on one side, contains salbutamol sulfate equal to 4 mg of salbutamol.
+Nonmedicinal ingredients: lactose, microcrystalline cellulose, cornstarch, magnesium stearate, D&C Red No. 30, and ferric-ferrous oxide.

 Who should NOT take this medication?